 Not long ago, the software-as-a-service (SaaS) model was an esoteric concept that only the most cutting-edge technology companies were exploring.
-As more companies trade in the digital economy and increasingly migrate their data and IT infrastructures to the cloud, however, SaaS has become one of the most important keys to success.
+Nevertheless, as more organizations trade in the digital economy and increasingly migrate their data and IT infrastructures to the cloud, SaaS has become one of the most important keys to success in digital marketing.

 But SaaS marketing doesn’t come easy.
-From selling an intangible product to keeping up with regular software updates, there are many challenges marketers have to overcome when marketing their platforms to potential customers.
+From selling an intangible product to keeping up with regular software updates, there are many challenges marketers have to overcome when marketing their platforms to prospective customers.

-That doesn’t mean it’s impossible, and nailing a B2B SaaS marketing campaign can help your SaaS business stay ahead of the competition and ensure success in a crowded digital economy.
+That doesn’t mean that advertising for a SaaS company is impossible, though.
+Nailing a B2B SaaS marketing campaign can help your SaaS business stay ahead of the competition and ensure success in a crowded digital economy.

-Keep reading to learn more about SaaS marketing and how to transform your marketing campaigns for SaaS success.
+Ready to learn all about SaaS marketing?
+Keep reading to discover the best practices for selling software and how to transform your marketing campaigns for SaaS success.

 Marketing Your SaaS Brand: What You Need to Know

 Let’s start with this: What is SaaS marketing?
 It’s a form of marketing that focuses on generating sales leads specifically for cloud-based software solutions.
 But, to understand SaaS marketing, it’s probably best to know first what SaaS actually is.
 At its most basic definition, SaaS (Software as a Service) is a software licensing and delivery model in which people pay a flat, monthly rate and receive subscription-based and centrally-hosted software.
 That means SaaS marketing is how these brands advertise their technology services to potential customers.